 - Vestibular crisis: sudden onset vertigo slowly improving from continuous to head movement provoked symptoms in days

 - Central vestibular or nonvestibular symptoms

-- Sudden onset of vertigo, lightheadedness/imbalance with
+- Sudden onset of vertigo, lightheadedness/imbalance with one of the Ds

 - Slow-onset imbalance standing and walking